Common hot water repairs and how we fix them.

 A broken thermostat and/or heating element(s) within the hot water system will mean the water inside the tank doesn’t heat up quickly enough, or doesn’t heat up at all.
 Some hot water heaters have two elements – one at the top and one at the bottom.
 If the top element is faulty but the bottom element is still working you’ll probably have limited hot water supply.
 If the upper element is faulty then you probably won’t have any hot water as the top and bottom elements are configured to work together.

-qualified hot water plumber (like us) will be able to quickly replace the faulty element(s) or thermostat with new parts and you’ll be back enjoying hot water in under an hour.
+A qualified hot water plumber (like us) will be able to quickly replace the faulty element(s) or thermostat with new parts and you’ll be back enjoying hot water in under an hour.
 There won’t be any need to replace the hot water heater.

 Leaking valve(s)